 I know, I’ve been there too.

 It’s impossible to challenge yourself and take risks when you’re feeling doubtful about your abilities.
-The first step in creating change in any area of your life is to develop your confidence.
+The first step in creating change in any area of your life is to reconnect with and develop your confidence.

 When you feel confident is when you’ll be able to create the changes you want in your life so you can feel excited about waking up in the morning.
 Without it, life will be tedious, unfulfilling, and dull.